 In the morning, we hiked through the forest over to the nearby restored Mattila barn (not my Mattila family).
 The trail has interpretive signs in Finnish and English telling about the historic settlements in the area.
 My Lampinen family lived on the farms surrounding Lake Pielinen, so I eagerly learned all about the slash and burn agriculture that probably provided the livelihood for my ancestors.
 Later we drove around the lake to see the various settlements where my people had lived.
 They all lie in the Juuka parish of the Evangelical Lutheran Church of Finland, and we stopped in to see this church.

 From Koli we drove to the southeastern city of Lappeenranta on Lake Saimaa.
-Early, as in really early, the next morning we embarked on a river boat tour through the Saimaa Canal to the Baltic port city of Vyborg, Russia.
+Early the next morning, as in really early at 7:00 a.m., we embarked on a river boat tour through the Saimaa Canal to the Baltic port city of Vyborg, Russia.
 I felt more than a little apprehensive.
 We were the only Americans on the boat.

 My fears proved groundless, and these 5-hour boat rides to and from Vyborg became a highlight of my trip.
 I had wonderful conversations with my fellow passengers, and we enjoyed tasty lunches in the dining room.
 A Finnish singer provided entertainment using a songbook he distributed to everyone.
 Everyone knew all his songs, and with the words provided even I could participate a little.